 - URPOWER New Version: The URPOWER Ultrasonic Aroma Essential Oil Diffuser is an upgraded version.
 The 2nd generation...

-- Please use 100% pure essential oils with no corrosivity, Ultrasonic aroma essential oil diffuser is safe and does not...
+- Please use 100% pure essential oils with no corrosivity, Ultrasonic aroma essential oil diffuse is safe and does not...

 The URPower Ultrasonic Essential Oil Diffuser is easy to use.
 It has a capacity of 100ml of water, features a programmable timer and will mist a room up to six hours.
 It also has color changing lights for a nightlight function and an auto shut-off for safety.

-- BEST IN CLASS: This Gurunanda essential oil diffuser fills the space with a lovely aroma that can lift the mood and...
+- This GuruNanda essential oil diffuser fills the space with a lovely fragrance that can lift the mood and relieve stress...

 The GuruNanda is an ultrasonic diffuser with a cool mist humidifier.
 It also has seven color changing lights with bright, dim and off modes.
 This diffuser will mist continuously or intermittently and features auto shut-off.
 The water tank on this is a smaller 90ml capacity.